learn-co-curriculum/rails-5-api-template/README.md

 ```

-Run `bundle install` and then run the generator to create our serialized file
+Next run `bundle install` and the generator to create our serialized file:

 ```bash
 rails g serializer campaign
     create  app/serializers/campaign_serializer.rb
 ```

-We should now have a new __CampaignSerializer__ at /app/serializers/campaign/serializer.rb.
-We need to update it to include all of the attributes though.
+We should now have a __CampaignSerializer__ at /app/serializers/campaign/serializer.rb.
+We do need to update it to include all of the attributes though.

 ```ruby
 # /app/serializers/campaign/serializer.rb